 Heartworms are parasites that live in the heart.
 They are transmitted by mosquitoes and can grow to 14 inches in length.
 Over time they can cause heart failure, as well as liver and kidney damage.
 In this area, heartworms are commonly detected in dogs that are not on preventive medication.
 We recommend beginning monthly heartworm prevention between 6 and 12 weeks of age and annual heartworm testing for dogs over 6 months old.
 This is one of the single most important preventive measures for dogs in Little Rock.

 We treat roughly 1-2 heartworm cases per month.
 For more information, please visit the American Heartworm Society website.

 Fleas, especially in pets allergic to flea bites, are the most common cause of itching and skin infections.
 Please consult one of our veterinarians to help determine which flea control product is best suited for you and your pet.
 It is often necessary to treat the home as well to help ensure adequate control of a flea infestation.

 We carry Comfortis, Cheristin (for cats), Canine Advantix II, Frontline Tritack, and Revolution (for cats).
-We also carry the flea control and heartworm preventative combination products: Trifexis and Advantage-Multi.
+We also carry the flea control and heartworm preventive combination products: Trifexis and Advantage-Multi.

-The practice of high-quality veterinary medicine focuses on the entire patient.- from medical issues that affect physical functioning, to emotional and psychological issues that affect well-being.
-Experiencing pain can affect the body’s physical functioning and can have a detrimental effect on a patient’s well-being and state of mind.
+The practice of high-quality veterinary medicine focuses on the entire patient, from medical issues that affect physical functioning, to emotional and psychological issues that affect well-being.
+Experiencing pain can affect your pet’s physical functioning and can have a detrimental effect on their well-being and state of mind.
 That’s why pain management is among our primary considerations when we are treating a pet for any medical condition.

-Recognizing and alleviating pain in our patients is at the very heart of quality, compassionate patient care.
-We don’t take pain management for granted and will employ all of our skills to help ensure your pet’s comfort, well-being, and full recovery.
+Recognizing and alleviating pain in our patients is at the very heart of high-quality, compassionate patient care.
+We don’t take pain management lightly and will employ all of our skills to help ensure your pet’s comfort, well-being, and full recovery.